The blue-eyed child

 Though the past six years have brought out in them even more virulent form of patriotism at the cost of the other segments of the society, mainly minorities and the Dalits.

 These rights enshrined in the supreme documents of their new homeland include the First Amendment of the US Constitution, Section 2 of the Canadian Charter of Rights and Freedoms where legislative powers are explicitly forbidden from establishing the superiority of a single religion.
 Even in the land of our erstwhile overlords whose official religion is Protestant Christianity, there isn’t exactly a codified constitution.
 Yet, religious freedom is provided for all in United Kingdom’s three constituent legal systems.

-European and North American BRIs do hold some sway over the Middle Eastern ones.
-However, when it comes to extolling the virtues of the Modi regime and the vices of Pandit Nehru, the dollar and the dinar do co-exist.
+European and North American NRIs do hold some sway over the Middle Eastern ones.
+However, when it comes to extolling the virtues of the Modi regime and the vices of Pandit Nehru, the dollar and the dinar can co-exist.

 The UAE, the land of the enemy

-Hindus are considered an important ingredient to their Islamic yet very diverse patchwork of religions and ethnicities that is the United Arab Emirates.
+This was a bit odd considering that Hindus are deemed to be an important ingredient to the UAE’s Islamic yet very diverse patchwork of religions and ethnicities.

 Although the UAE slowly woke up to the reality of such Islamophobic rhetoric when an Indian-origin celebrity chef was sacked from the Rang Mahal restaurant at the JW Marriott Marquis Hotel for tweeting that “Islam had terrorised Hindus for over 2,000 years.”